-The Chairman of the Board is responsible for presiding over all meetings of the directors and Shareholders.
+The Executive Chairman of the Board is responsible for presiding over all meetings of the directors and Shareholders.
 He is not an independent director, however, the independent directors either have significant experience as directors and officers of publicly traded companies or as members of the financial investment community and, therefore, do not require the guidance of an independent Chairman of the Board in exercising their duties as directors.

-The following tables set out the attendance of directors at Board and Committee meetings during the year ended December 31, 2019:
+The following tables set out the attendance of directors at Board and Committee meetings during the year ended December 31, 2020:

-Meetings Attended out of Meetings Held Director Board Audit Committee Compensation Committee Corporate Governance and Nominating Committee Individual Attendance Rate David M. Cole 9 of 9 N/A N/A N/A 100% Brian E. Bayley 9 of 9 6 of 6 3 of 3 1 of 1 100% Michael D. Winn 9 of 9 N/A N/A N/A 100% Brian K. Levet 9 of 9 6 of 6 3 of 3 1 of 1 100% Larry M. Okada 9 of 9 6 of 6 3 of 3 1 of 1 100%
+s Attended out of M ended out of Meetings Held Director Board Audit Compensation Committee Committee Corporate Governance and Nominating Committee Individual Attendance Rate David M. Cole 16 of 16 N/A N/A N/A 100% Brian E. Bayley 16 of 16 5 of 5 2 of 2 1 of 1 100% Michael D. Winn 16 of 16 N/A N/A N/A 100% Brian K. Levet 16 of 16 5 of 5 2 of 2 1 of 1 100% Larry M. Okada 16 of 16 5 of 5 2 of 2 1 of 1 100%